Robert White (West Virginia state senator): Early life and education

 Robert White was born on May 28, 1876, in Romney, West Virginia.
-He was the second child of Hampshire County Clerk of Court Christian Streit White (1839–1917) and his second wife Catharine Steele White (1837–1869), and the third eldest of his father's five children.
+He was the second child of Hampshire County Clerk of Court Christian Streit White (1839–1917) and his second wife Catharine Steele White (1837–1869), and was the third eldest of his father's five children.
 White was a grandson of Hampshire County Clerk of Court John Baker White (1794–1862) and a great-grandson of the prominent Virginia judge Robert White (1759–1831).
 His uncle Robert White (1833-1915) served as Attorney General of West Virginia and his brother John Baker White (1868–1944) was a military officer and later served as a Charleston city councilman and president of the West Virginia Board of Control.

 White received his early education in the public schools of Romney, and attended Romney's Potomac Academy.
-At the age of 16, he began his career in public service serving as the Deputy Clerk of Court in the office of his father, Christian Streit White, who was then serving as Clerk of Court for Hampshire County.
+At the age of 16, he began his career in public service, serving as the Deputy Clerk of Court in the office of his father, Christian Streit White, who was then serving as Hampshire County's Clerk of Court.
 In 1894, White graduated from Potomac Academy at the age of 18.
 Two years later, he began studying jurisprudence at the West Virginia University College of Law in Morgantown.
 He graduated from the West Virginia University College of Law in 1899, earning a Bachelor of Laws degree.
 White cast his first vote for Democratic Party presidential nominee William Jennings Bryan in the United States presidential election of 1900.

 Law career

 Following his graduation in 1899 from West Virginia University, White returned to Romney and established a law practice.
-In 1903, he became associated with his father Christian Streit White in a law practice, following the conclusion of his father's term as Hampshire County Clerk of Court.
+In 1903, he became associated with his father Christian Streit White in a law practice, following the conclusion of his father's term as the Hampshire County Clerk of Court.
 White continued to practice law with his father until 1912, when he was elected to his first term as prosecuting attorney for Hampshire County.